krajetum/JQnapAPI/README.md

 # JQnapAPI
-A Simple wrapper for QNAP API.
+A Simple Java wrapper for QNAP API.
 #[Under Develop]